 Cold Water: There’s life here too!

 If your thing is looking at the little fishes… Then expect to be as well amazed in colder areas… You can find amazing submarine fauna in a colder ocean.
 For example, have you thought about all the variety of seashells, crabs and lobsters you can find in the Atlantic Ocean?
-You like colours?
+Do you like colours?
 All the anemones, tube worms and nudibranchs of cold oceans offer you as well beautiful colours.
 For divers who like the big ones, they won’t be disappointed by all the encounters they can make with sharks, dolphins and rays.
 I still love meeting octopus, squid and cuttlefish everywhere I dive in warmer like colder seas.
 In love with coral?
 Catalonia, Corsica and Croatia have incredible spots with the famous red coral of Mediterranean Sea.

 My biggest surprise was when I discover that we could also see mola-mola (sunfish) in Europe!
 Yes, sunfish also come in colder waters.
 I’ve been lucky enough to dive in early June in North of Spain when they were around.
 You can also find them in September along South West coast of France and in October along the coast of Portugal, close to Lisbon.